 But the real kicker here is the crispy baked wonton skins.
 The crispness of baked wontons is the perfect vessel for a party-in-the-palm-of-your-hand appetizer.

 When you place a huge dollop of this goat cheese guacamole on top of a crispy wonton skin, you get 3-4 big bites of crunch and creamy guacamole in one serving.
 So no need to worry about the dreaded double dipper.

-Believe it or not, this recipe takes just about 15 minutes to throw together, so it’s a perfect appetizer for entertaining.
 The wontons stay nice and crisp, so as long as you top them with guacamole no sooner than 20 minutes before serving, you are good to go.

 If you need to travel with these fun party apps, pack the wontons and guacamole separately and assemble when you have reached your destination.

 Make sure to keep one of the avocado pits in the bowl to keep the guacamole fresh.
 I like to pack the guacamole in a plastic or glass food storage container and cover the skin directly with plastic wrap, then seal with the top.